-The Global Human Rights hub is an interdisciplinary research initiative examining the tools and strategies deployed by transnational actors to improve global human rights.
-In a global system of sovereign nation states, states’ governments are recognized as the final locus of authority.
-But when governments fail to protect their citizens’ rights, those citizens have little recourse.
-This pan- ASU initiative draws scholars from the Social Sciences and beyond to examine the ways that non-state actors challenge state authority and generate innovative new pathways for the realization of rights.
-Our scholars are currently working to examine the intersection of rights across three areas: the prospects and possibilities for international law to promote rights, causes of gender - based violence, and rights violations occurring throughout the process of migration.
+The Global Human Rights hub is an interdisciplinary research initiative examining the tools and strategies deployed by diverse actors to impact global human rights.
+This pan- ASU initiative draws scholars from the Social Sciences and beyond to examine the ways that non-state actors generate innovative new pathways for the realization of rights and the promotion of social justice.
+Our scholars are currently working to examine the intersection of rights across three areas: the prospects and possibilities for international law to promote rights, gender equality, and rights violations occurring throughout the process of migration.
 As the international community has moved away from the Post World War II liberal international order many of the conventions of that system are imperiled in ways that threaten democratic norms.
 Both women and migrants are among the groups whose rights are most threatened by this shift.
-And international law may provide non-state groups with the agency to restore these rights.
+And international law may either exacerbate human rights violations or provide non-state groups with the agency to restore these rights.
 The mission of the Global Human Rights hub is to transform rigorous, cutting-edge human rights research into policy relevant recommendations that advance the cause of social justice.

 Join us for lunch in recognition of Global Human Rights Day 2019 (free)

 Wednesday, December 4, 2019

 For over seven decades, The Universal Declaration of Human Rights empowered us all, enshrining rights like equality, asylum and liberty.